SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    For global variables,
    class properties,
-   and local variables that are captured by an escaping closures, the compiler can’t prove overlapping access is safe.
+   and local variables that are captured by an escaping closures, the compiler can't prove overlapping access is safe.

 ..
 Devin says the latter are "checked at run time" but they appear to just be a hard error.